yinduren/queue-examples/README.md

 # queue_examples
-how to use sys/queue.h from linux kernel
+How to use sys/queue.h from linux kernel.